rjspencer/docs/theming.md

 ### Variables

 TotalAudio:
-:	the total amount of audio objects for the account
+:	the total amount of audio tracks, or if `audioplaylistid` is set, how many audio tracks in that playlist

 ## AudioView
 A view for a single audio object. *Meant to be used with {Page:AudioView}*